 Controlling the privacy of students was a matter of locking records up back then.
-Now, in the digital classroom era, the risk of leaks increased, and the unwanted collection of data through unregulated online platforms and software caused the need for smarter privacy laws.
+Now, in the digital classroom era, schools need increased data security to keep students’ data safe and maintain compliance with updated laws.

-As a child moves through his education stages, from K-12 and on to college or a trade school, at each and every step that child and its family engage with technology.
+As a child moves through his education stages, from K-12 and on to college or a trade school, at each and every step that child and their family engage with technology.

 With every keystroke done in school devices or through platforms monitored by them, children provide their schools, and other organizations with data that may or may not be protected by federal and state laws.
 Consequently, all data a student generates is bound to be at risk, from their behavior on a school’s online platform that might be inadvertently tracked by the vendor, to their educational records.

 In the United States, three laws have been enacted to uphold student privacy and data security: the Family Education Rights & Privacy Act (FERPA), the Children’s Online Privacy Protection Act (COPPA), and the Children’s Internet Protection Act (CIPA).
 Each is administered by different branches of the federal government, and each seeks to police possible cyber dangers to minors.
 There are also many state-level laws, but for now, we’ll focus on the big three.